1. Class-Based Programs

 - Quality of Life Indicators tour (45 minutes).

 For more information on the class-based programs available, their cost and how to register, please see our Class-Based Programs Request Form.

-Learn the art of turning your organic waste into fertilizer with the help of earthworms!
-This hands on learning resource will provide your students with tools to start their own vermicompost at home with a video to walk you along the process.
-You will be provided with the bin, soil, worms and all the knowledge you need to have an indoor compost system.
+Learn the art of turning your organic waste into nutrient rich fertilizer with the help of red wiggler worms!
+This hands-on learning resource will provide your students with tools to start their own vermicompost bin at school.
+This program can be delivered in the classroom or done with a video to walk you through the process.
+You will be provided with the bin, soil, worms and all the knowledge you need to have an indoor worm compost system.

-Delivery Method: Pre-recorded video delivery with supplies to be picked up at the City Service Centre.
+Delivery Method: Facilitated in person or done with a pre-recorded video delivery with supplies to be picked up at the City Service Centre.
 Watch the vermicomposting video here.

 How to book: Contact Jessica at firstname.lastname@example.org

-We have rounded up our most popular science programs and transformed them into a rent-able, takeaway kits for teachers and homeschool teachers!
-Browse our Edu-Kits below to find the right fit for your students, based on the Alberta education curriculum for grades 1-6.
-Once you have completed the kit, it is returned to us to be sanitized and ready to rent to another class.
+We have rounded up our most popular science programs and transformed them into rentable, takeaway kits for teachers and homeschool teachers!
+Browse our Edu-Kits below to find the right fit for your students.
+Kits can be rented for one week at a time and are sanitized between rentals.